-Finally, the Government of Canada can build on the promise of FNII by providing risk-managed opportunities to monetize federal transfers to finance infrastructure over the lifespan of the assets.
+Finally, the Government of Canada can advance risk-managed opportunities to monetize federal transfers to finance infrastructure over the lifespan of the assets.
 First Nations governments need access to the same financial tools that other jurisdictions use to finance their infrastructure assets.
-The Government of Canada can take the first step by supporting a pilot project for monetization in partnership with the First Nations Finance Authority and the FNII advisory Board.
+The Government of Canada can take the first step by supporting monetization in partnership with the FMA institutions.